Canada's Leadership in Antimicrobial Resistance in Animal Health

 Canadian Pork Council (CPC)

-The Canadian Pork Council plays a key role in addressing AMR and AMU by participating in several initiatives:
+The Canadian Pork Council plays a key role in addressing AMR and AMU.

 • Selected pork producers participate through questionnaires administered by the herd veterinarian in the Canadian Integrated Program for Antimicrobial Resistance Surveillance (CIPARS).